python-can-define-radio/python-course/classroom_activities/Ch01_Basics/ex_3b_if_else_common_mistakes.md

 At this point, you've seen multiple examples of correct ways to use `input` and `if`.
 Now, we'll explore some common mistakes.

+ℹ️ This material coincides with material from python slideshow C (39-46).

 ### Exercises

 Let's start with a simple example: